| Session | Course Dates | Application Deadline | Document Deadline | Payment Deadline |

 ECEs, EAs, and other education professionals are welcome to take the courses without Certification.

-The following are recommended choices:
+The following are recommended test choices:

 Be sure that borrowed kits contain blank protocols or forms.